CBIIT/ccdi-federation-api-deployments/terraform/README.md

 # To-Do:
-1. Get the health check path defined in the microservices variable.
+1. S3 bucket for kinesis delivery failure logs

 # REVIEW OUTCOMES

-# General Review:
+## General Review:
 1. Removed databases, cloudfront, and S3 snapshot bucket from the main.tf file as those are not used in the system stack.
 2. Deleted the s3.tf file as the current resources defined in that file are not required for this stack.
 3. Deleted outputs.tf file as it is not used for now.